-Go ahead, have another one!
-11 ride-hailing apps to get you home safely
+Go ahead, have another!
+The best ridesharing apps help get you home safely

 Lyft

 Lyft, the second-largest ride-hailing app by volume, offers transport in over 200 U.S. cities including New York City, Los Angeles, and San Francisco.
+It recently set up shop in Toronto, marking its first expansion into the Canadian market.
 Perhaps best known for the bright pink mustaches that once adorned the grills of its drivers’ cars, Lyft offers a range of vehicles to choose from, including average-sized Lyft autos and larger Lyft Plus cars.

 Much like Uber, Lyft institutes demand-based pricing during the busiest hours.
 Unlike Uber, Lyft caps premiums at 400 percent.
 If that still sounds too rich for your blood, Lyft offers a carpooling service called Lyft Line, which lets you split fares between passengers if you opt for a larger private car.
+You’ll ultimately be able to hail a self-driving car from Lyft.

 Download it now from: